 Salted Toffee

 And so I tried again.
 This time, I used more safe kitchen practices, such as turning off the burner before setting pans on top of it.

+A picture of Salted Toffee

-Salted Toffee Pieces
+Salted Toffee